Syllabus Edition

-Explaining Parasocial Relationships (AQA A Level Psychology)
+Explaining Parasocial Relationships (AQA A Level Psychology): Revision Note

 Levels of parasocial relationships

-According to Maltby et al. (2006) there are three levels of parasocial relationships:
+According to Maltby et al. (2006), there are three levels of parasocial relationships:

 The absorption addiction model

-The addiction aspect of the model refers to the increasing dependence that the person has for the celebrity; the craving they experience for the celebrity, possibly leading to the addicted person taking extreme measures to fuel their addiction e.g. Fenella lives in a tent across the road from Bradley Walsh’s garden; she spends all day noting down his movements and she has a tattoo on her arm which says ‘I would die 4 U, Bradley’
+The craving they experience for the celebrity possibly leading to the addicted person taking extreme measures to fuel their addiction, e.g., Fenella lives in a tent across the road from Taylor Swift’s garden; she spends all day noting down her movements and she has a tattoo on her arm which says ‘I would die 4 U, Taylor’

 The model posits that the type of people who are likely to take a PR to a borderline pathological level tend to:

-Lack a strong sense of self
+lack a strong sense of self

-Be prone to faulty, distorted thought processes
+be prone to faulty, distorted thought processes

-Lack a sense of fulfilment and achievement in other areas of their lives
+lack a sense of fulfilment and achievement in other areas of their lives

-Have difficulty forming or maintaining romantic and/or platonic relationships
+have difficulty forming or maintaining romantic and/or platonic relationships

 Examiner Tips and Tricks